telosnetwork/native-to-evm-escrow-example/README.md

 It will generate an `actions.json` file in the `output` folder

-_This script is just a few lines of code that can easily be adapted to call other methods of the contract such as `setMaxDeposits` or `transferOwnership` or even another contract entirely !_
+_This script, taken from our Native EVM Actions repository can easily be adapted to call other methods of the contract such as `setMaxDeposits` or `transferOwnership` or even another contract entirely !_

 ### 2. Prepare the permissions with `generatePermissions`